Durham, UK Guide

 Approximately 15 minutes by train or 20 minutes by car from Durham.
 A historic seaside town steeped in maritime history and literary connections (think Dracula!), Whitby offers a unique blend of attractions.
 Climb the 199 steps to Whitby Abbey, explore the charming harbor, and sample fresh seafood.
 The town is also known for its jet jewelry and quirky shops.

 Approximately 1 hour 45 minutes by car from Durham.
 Step back in time in the walled city of York, a treasure trove of history and culture.
-Wander along the iconic York City Walls, explore the magnificent York Minster, and delve into Viking history at the Jorvik Viking Centre.
-The Shambles, a narrow, cobbled street lined with overhanging timber-framed buildings, is a must-see.
-York offers a delightful blend of ancient history and modern attractions.
+Wander along the iconic York City Walls, offering panoramic views, and explore the magnificent York Minster, one of the largest cathedrals in Northern Europe.
+Get lost in the Shambles, a narrow, cobbled street lined with medieval buildings, and delve into Viking history at the Jorvik Viking Centre.
+York offers a perfect blend of ancient history and modern charm.

 30 minutes by car Home to the magnificent Alnwick Castle, one of the largest inhabited castles in England and a filming location for Harry Potter, Alnwick is a charming market town steeped in history.
 Explore the castle's opulent state rooms, wander through the beautiful Alnwick Garden with its Grand Cascade and Poison Garden, and browse the independent shops and cafes in the town center.